LibrePhotos/librephotos/apps/docs/_posts/installation/0000-01-02-raspberry-pi.md

 ### 🗺️ Where to get it?

-You can use the [pi-imager](https://github.com/guysoft/pi-imager/releases) commuity raspberrypi imager here, unofficial section.
+You can use the [pi-imager](https://github.com/guysoft/pi-imager/releases) community raspberrypi imager here, unofficial section.

 Or download directly form the official mirror [here](http://unofficialpi.org/Distros/LibrePhotosOS)